silicondosa/telecon/README.md

 A cross-platform near real-time telemetry and control GUI for C++ written using the [wxWidgets](https://www.wxwidgets.org/) library.

 ## Prerequisite list
-Telecon projects use three prerequisite packages: wxWidgets, wxMathPlot, and wxChartDir.
-Not every project uses every package.
-If using an existing project, all packages will already be set up except for wxWidgets; if creating a new project, see the steps below.
+Telecon projects use four prerequisite libraries: wxWidgets, wxMathPlot, wxChartDir, and ChartDirector.
+Not every project uses every library.
+See the steps below to set up the libraries.

 ## Necessary prerequisite: wxWidgets
 ### Linux